et7ad/esp_athan/README.md

 	- From the normal screen: opens the main menu then duals as a select button.

 If you leave the menu untouched for about a minute, it closes automatically and goes back to the normal screen.

+> **Note about speakers and the AUX jack**
+> The PCB supports directly-connected speaker **and** an AUX jack for an external amplified speaker.
+If the onboard speaker is not good enough (too quiet or distorted), you can plug an external powered speaker into the AUX jack and then disconnect or switch off the onboard speaker using the speaker switch on the PCB so only the external speaker is active.

 > **Note about the `Q:` option in the main menu**
 > Some builds expose an advanced `Q:` entry in the main menu.
 This is **off by default**, and normal day‑to‑day use does **not** require changing it.
 If it’s ever turned **On** accidentally and you are not sure what it does, the device might behave a bit differently from what you expect.
 In that case, you can set it back to **Off** from the same menu.